ITV to buy majority stake in Gurney Productions of U.S.

+Feb 24 The following are the top stories in the Wall Street Journal.
+Reuters has not verified these stories and does not vouch for their accuracy.

-ITV Plc (ITV.L) said it will buy a 61.5 percent stake in U.S.-based Gurney Productions, which makes reality programmes, for $40 million (24.7 million pounds) to boost its production business in the United States.
+Dec 24 Britain's ITV Plc said it will buy a 61.5 percent stake in U.S.-based Gurney Productions, which makes reality programmes, for $40 million to boost its production business in the United States.

 "Our studios business is already showing strong organic growth and the acquisition of Gurney is an important step forward as we continue to expand our international production capability," ITV Chief Executive Adam Crozier said in a statement.